 Persons completing all requirements for licensure except the clinical experience may obtain a provisional license; provisional license is lasts 12 months and may be renewed for one additional twelve month period.

-Requires 12 contact hours per year
+Licensees must complete 12 contact hours per year for renewal.

 For information on Wyoming telepractice requirements, visit State Telepractice Requirements.

-Wyoming Board of Speech Pathology & Audiology
+Board of Speech Pathology and Audiology

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.